All Episodes

 You could.

-So his main objections were let's cross that bridge when we come to it.
+So his main objections were: let's cross that bridge when we come to it.

 Yeah.

-And then uh if he were a small figure, you know, maybe this would be slightly less concerning.
+And then if he were a small figure, you know, maybe this would be slightly less concerning.

-But the problem is uh this.
+But the problem is this.

 He has very large rallies and he has a decent amount of support.

-They're of course singing their weird song.
+And they're, of course, singing their weird song.

-Kill the boar normally isn't it?
+Kill the boar normally.

-I've been assured by mainstream media.
+Which is not a call to violence, I've been assured by mainstream media.

 It's pretty widespread.

-They're also incredibly horrific, and there are people just explicitly calling for it.
+And there are people just explicitly calling for it.

 Do you know who I blame?

-And David Beckham, because they all hung out with Nelson Mandela and legitimized him.
+Because they all hung out with Nelson Mandela and legitimized him.

 Not enough people in politics are calling out the Spice Girls.